 - 1-2 tsp maple syrup (optional; I use this when I'm using tart fruits) non-glycemic sweeteners like allulose or monk fruit sweetener work well, too

 - If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds to defrost.

-- Combine berries, yogurt, kefir, protein powder, nut butter (or avocado, walnuts or oil -- whichever using) and vanilla extract in a high-powered blender.
+- Combine berries, yogurt, nut butter (or avocado, walnuts or oil -- whichever using), vanilla extract and water in a high-powered blender.
 Seal lid tightly and process for about a minute until you obtain a smooth, creamy liquid.
-Add 2-3 ice cubes if you want the drink to be refreshingly cold.
+Add ice cubes if desired.

-- Pour into serving glass if drinking right-away or transfer to a protein shaker bottle if you're traveling.
+- Pour into serving glass if drinking right-away or transfer to a protein blender bottle if you're traveling.
 If you make this in advance, keep well chilled.